alexsoto-harness/transactionprocessing/docs/index.md

 ---

-For more on TechDocs, see the [Backstage TechDocs Overview](https://backstage.io/docs/features/techdocs/).
+For more on TechDocs, see the [Harness IDP TechDocs Overview](https://developer.harness.io/docs/category/techdocs).